Our Services

 Helpful Resources

-There are several factors to consider.
-Autophagy can stall due to chronic stress, poor sleep, continuous eating and high insulin, metabolic conditions, chronic inflammation or infection, and normal aging.
+What causes autophagy to stall?
+Autophagy can slow down due to several common factors: chronic stress, poor sleep, continuous eating and elevated insulin, underlying metabolic conditions, chronic inflammation or infection, and normal aging.

 But what happens when autophagy stalls?